Abdul8971/Roxiler-Mern-Assignment/README.md

-MERN Stack Coding Challenge
+MERN Stack Roxiler Coding Challenge

-This project is a MERN stack application that works with data from a third-party API.
-It includes features for listing transactions, showing statistics, and displaying charts using the data.
+This project is a full stack MERN application that interacts with data from a third-party API.
+It includes features for listing transactions,displaying charts , and showing statistics using the data.

 Features